 Want to reduce your rate of employee turnover?
 Here is a recap of the top areas to focus on.

-Look for candidates who don’t tend to job hop every few months.
-Double-check references.
+Start the journey with your company off on the right foot – make sure you’re providing a great experience from applying for your job to onboarding!
 Ask applicants in detail about their goals so you understand whether they tend to think long term.

 Encourage ongoing communication about what can be better.
 Use exit interviews and ongoing 360-degree evaluations to understand what is causing your workers pain—then make a plan to do something about it.

 Help workers feel valued with everything from verbal encouragement to monetary rewards and corporate recognition programs.
 Build a culture where people help one another.

 Review scheduling and staffing practices to ensure employees are not being over or underworked.